Best Way to Sleep With Sciatica: Sleep Positions and Pain Relief Tips

 Heat and Cold Therapy

+Applying heat to the lower back before bed helps improve circulation.
+It also loosens tight muscles around the sciatic nerve.
 Cold therapy helps reduce pain and inflammation after active days.
 Alternating between the two can be very effective for managing pain.

 Over-the-counter NSAIDs can also help reduce pain and inflammation before sleep.
 Always follow the recommended dosage guidelines.